phillipadsmith/2014.phillipadsmith.com/_drafts/2014-07-24-the-tao-of-static-news-app-development.md

 We'll talk about content, or "data access," in more detail later, but this step usually pulls "content" -- the copy, images, and so-on that make this project unique -- from a file or remote resource, perhaps a Google Spreadsheet, and provides it to the project's templates as models, objects, variables, or what-have-you.
 Some of the data typically comes from configuration files and some from data sources.

-The next layer of awesome that has been baked into some static site generators is the concept of an asset pipeline: basically, taking steps to prepare your static assets for fast, efficient delivery in the real world.
+The next layer of awesome that has been baked into some static site generators is the concept of an asset pipeline.
+Basically, taking steps to prepare your static assets for fast, efficient delivery in the real world.
 Typically the steps are:

 * Compile the assets if necessary: convert LESS or Sass into CSS; CoffeeScript into JavaScript
 * Concatenate the resources, where sensible: merge separate JavaScript files into one app.js file; merge separate CSS files into one app.css file